azu/mini-flux/README.md

 # mini-flux

-mini flux implement for DEMO.
+mini flux implementation for DEMO.

 - No dependent library
-- EventEmitter only.(not use Flux's Dispatch)
+- Use EventEmitter only.(not use Flux's Dispatch)
     - just mean that this implement not handle order of events